Hook priority collisions

 Post type & REST collisions

-When two plugins register the same custom post type slug, WordPress silently uses the first one and ignores the second.
+When two plugins register the same custom post type slug, WordPress silently uses the first one.
 The second plugin's admin UI, templates, and queries all break with no error message.
+SmartFix extracts every register_post_type() and register_rest_route() call and flags duplicates.

 // Both plugins register 'portfolio'